Current Mortgage Rates: November 21, 2024

 Types of mortgage rates

 When shopping for a mortgage, you may be offered two types, each with a different interest-rate arrangement: fixed-rate and adjustable-rate loans.
-It’s important to understand the difference between the two to decide which will best suit your needs.
+Understanding the difference between the two is important to decide which will best suit your needs.

 Fixed-rate mortgages

 As the name implies, fixed-rate loans have a stable interest rate which won’t change for the loan's duration.
-The most common term lengths are 30 years and 15 years, although some lenders offer other options.
-In general, the interest rate on a 30-year loan will be higher than the rate on a 15-year loan, but the monthly payment will be lower because you’re extending the payback period.
+The most common term lengths are 30 and 15 years, although some lenders offer other options.
+Generally, the interest rate on a 30-year loan will be higher than that on a 15-year loan, but the monthly payment will be lower because you’re extending the payback period.

 Most home buyers prefer fixed-rate loans because they don't change; the monthly mortgage payments are relatively constant throughout the life of the loan.
-However, other costs that are typically rolled into the mortgage, like homeowners insurance and property taxes, can change, leading to variations to your monthly payment over time.
+However, other costs typically rolled into the mortgage, like homeowners insurance and property taxes, can change, leading to variations in your monthly payment over time.

 Adjustable-rate mortgages (ARMs)

 The most common terms for ARMs are 5/6 loans, in which the interest rate is fixed for five years and then starts to adjust every six months.
 There are also options for 7/6 loans and 10/6 loans.
-Because the interest rates on ARMs tend to be lower than those on fixed-rate loans during the initial (fixed-rate) phase of the mortgage, these adjustable loans are a good option for borrowers who don’t plan to stay in the home beyond the fixed-rate period of the loan.
+Because the interest rates on ARMs tend to be lower than those on fixed-rate loans during the initial (fixed-rate) phase, these adjustable loans are a good option for borrowers who don’t plan to stay in the home beyond the fixed-rate period of the loan.

 Other information you should know about mortgage rates